jentery/dh150/index.md

 ### Mood

-As part of "apprehension" in [the 20 m's](#the-20-ms), I encourage you to consider the mood.
+As part of "apprehension" in [the 20 m's](#the-20-ms), you may want to consider the mood.
 The mood is about being in the world and engaging fiction.
 What's the work's vibe or feel?
 Here are some ways to think about mood:

 * Describe the work as an encounter.
 What or whom are you encountering?
 Does it feel close or distant?
 * Describe the work as an atmosphere.
 What's the "weather" of the work?
 * Describe the work's tone.
 Is it serious?
 Playful?
-Vauge?
+Vague?
 Direct?
 * Describe the work as a feeling.
 Any goosebumps?
 What emotions or experiences do you associate with it?

-"Mood" prompts considerations of *distance, immediacy, or familiarity.*
+"Mood" prompts considerations of *distance, immediacy, and familiarity.*

 ---

 ### Modules

-As part of "comprehension" in [the 20 m's](#the-20-ms), I encourage you to consider modules, which draw attention the work's composition and arrangement.
+As part of "comprehension" in [the 20 m's](#the-20-ms), you may want to consider modules, which draw attention the work's composition and arrangement.
 Here are some ways to think about modules:

 * Is the work available as a collection of component parts or files?
 If so, describe them.
 (Consider a website, for instance.
 It may have HTML, CSS, and media files.)
-* Describe the components of the work's composition, even if they are not available as a collection of parts or files.
+* Describe the components or elements of the work's composition, even if they are not available as a collection of parts or files.
 (Consider radio drama or podcasts, for instance.
 Their components may include dialogue (DX), sound effects (SFX), background sound (BG), and music (MX).
 Or, consider comics.
 Their components may include panels, gutters, tiers, and speech bubbles.)

 "Modules" prompt considerations of the *relationships between parts and whole*.